Skip to main content

 The S-Corp election is a powerful tax tool, but it's a tool with a cost.
 It works best for established businesses with consistent profits above $80,000, owners who are willing to run payroll properly, and situations where state taxes don't eat the savings.

-Don't make this decision based on a friend's recommendation or a social media post promising massive tax savings.
-Run your specific numbers.
+It's worth running your specific numbers rather than relying on a friend's recommendation or a social media post promising massive tax savings.
 Talk to a CPA who works with small businesses in your state.
-And remember that the cheapest structure is the one that matches your actual business, not the one that looks best on a napkin calculation.
+The cheapest structure is the one that matches your actual business, not the one that looks best on a napkin calculation.

 If you're new to business taxes altogether, start with our guide to tax obligations for new businesses for the full picture.